GuillaumeRoss/oops.computer/content/posts/safer-github-setup.md

 Other values should be configured based on your use cases.

 ## Other Settings
-### Pages 🌯
+### Pages - 🌯

 Ensure that regular members do not have the ability to create public pages, but can create private ones.
-This can prevent the accidental publishing of internal documentation.
+This can prevent the accidental publishing of internal documentation or other data.

 ![Public pages to uncheck!](../images/safer-github-setup/pages.png)

 ### Admin Repository Permissions
 These permissions apply to members that have admin privileges on repositories.

 It is important to limit admin privileges on repositories.
 These privileges are simply too high to grant to multiple people, as they allow disabling security features such as branch protection.
-Therefore, it is important to strive for repositories without administrators, except for service accounts used for [automation](./github_automation/).
+Therefore, it is important to strive for repositories without administrators, except for service accounts used for [automation](../github_automation/).

 That being said, these automation accounts might be attacked, and so, it is useful to limit the privileges being made available to those accounts.

-#### Repository visibility, deletion and transfer 🌯
+#### Repository visibility, deletion and transfer - 🌯

 Visibility would allow a member to make a repository public, which could result in accidental or at least, unexpected public publishing of internal repositories.